Multi-armed bandits#

 Using the UCB1 strategy, we select the next action using the following:

 where \(t\) is the number of rounds so far, and \(N(a)\) is the number of times times \(a\) has been chosen in all previous rounds.
 The term inside the square root is undefined if \(N(a) = 0\).
 The avoid this, the typical strategy is to spend the first \(N\) rounds to select each of the \(N\) bandits once.
+This is a simple exploration strategy to ensure all arms are sampled at least once, but this problem could be handled in different ways, such as assigning the value \(\infty\) when \(N(a)=0\).

 The left–hand side encourages exploitation: the Q-value is high for actions that have had a high reward.

 The right–hand side encourages exploration: it is high for actions that have been explored less – that is, when \(N(a)\) relative to other actions.
+When \(t\) is small (not many pull so far), all actions will have a high exploration value.
+As \(t\) increases, if some actions have low \(N(a)\), then the expression \(\sqrt{\frac{2 \ln t}{N(a)}}\) is large compared to actions with higher \(N(a)\).

-Interesting, the UCB formula is not a weighted formula – that is, there is no parameter giving weight to the \(Q(a)\) or the square root expressions to balance exploration vs. exploitation.
-So how does it work?
-We will not get into all the details, but instead just give some intuition.
+Note that the UCB formula is not parameterised – that is, there is no parameter giving weight to the \(Q(a)\) or the square root expression to balance exploration vs. exploitation.

 We want to learn the Q-function, which gives us the average return on each action \(a\), such that it approximates the real (unknown) Q-function, which we will call \(Q^*\).
 At each round, we select the action \(a\) that maximises the expression inside the brackets.
 If arm \(a\) is optimal, then we want the following to hold for all actions \(b \neq a\):